politiscales-kr/politiscales-kr.github.io/questions.md

 ### Constructivism/Essentialism

+consider that an individual is by nature how he/she is and that his/her characteristics which make this person who she/he is, are innate.

 The **Constructivists** consider that people build themselves from their environment (notably social) and that the characteristics that make them who they are, are acquired.

 On the contrary, the **Essentialists** consider that an individual is by nature how he/she is and that his/her characteristics which make this person who she/he is, are innate.